 The OSIM tool focuses on the following four areas:

 - organisational systems and structures

 - results and system impact

 We use the results to determine an organisation’s improvement capability in each of the four areas.
 The process also identifies strengths and challenges across the health service.
 The OSIM assessment outcomes, priorities and strategically-aligned actions can then be developed into an improvement and innovation plan that translates aspirational goals into tangible and accountable actions, and helps embed continuous quality improvement into an ongoing cycle.

-Larter recently supported a community based palliative care organisation in Victoria to use the OSIM framework to develop a whole-of-organisation plan for implementing a range of number change initiatives.
+Larter supported a community based palliative care organisation in Victoria to use the OSIM framework to develop a whole-of-organisation plan for implementing a range of change initiatives.
 We translated the strategic insights gained during the self-assessment process into an action plan.
 This included outlining an approach for maintaining ongoing capability in best practice governance, innovation and change leadership to maintain high performance in an increasingly competitive environment, as well as ways to develop new partnerships with other service providers and strengthen existing ones.

 Larter can help determine if your health practice could benefit from an innovative tool to make sustainable continuous improvements.